Owensmouth Line: History

+Most tracks were promptly removed except a few segments used for freight movements.
+The Hollywood Freeway expanded into the former rail reservation in 1957 which added a lane in each direction.
 A survey conducted by Caltrans in 1981 reported that almost all of the line had either been removed or paved over for street use.

-G Line
+Modern light rail

-In the 2000s a new cross-Valley rapid transit line was built: the Metro Orange Line, a dedicated bus transit-way which uses part of the old Pacific Electric right-of-way (Chandler Blvd. east of Ethel Ave.) and the former Southern Pacific south and west Valley route (from White Oak Avenue to the Chatsworth station).
+In the 2000s a new cross-Valley rapid transit line was built: the Metro Orange Line, a dedicated bus transit-way which uses part of the old Pacific Electric right-of-way (Chandler Boulevard east of Ethel Avenue) and the former Southern Pacific south and west Valley route (from White Oak Avenue to the Chatsworth station).
 Service commenced in 2005; it was renamed to the G Line in 2020.

+Van Nuys Boulevard is planned to be rebuilt for light rail service in 2031 under the East San Fernando Valley Light Rail Transit Project.

 Route

-Leaving Downtown on the same tracks as the Hollywood Line, the line continues along the Sherman Line at Sunset Junction before turning north at Highland.
+Leaving Downtown on the same tracks as the Hollywood Line, the line continued along the Sherman Line at Sunset Junction before turning north at Highland Avenue.
 The line continued on its own private right of way though the Cahuenga Pass, turning up Vineland Avenue through North Hollywood, and onto Chandler Boulevard.
-Proceeding west to the curve onto Van Nuys Boulevard, it ran through Van Nuys to a curve (Sherman Circle) off of Van Nuys Boulevard turning west onto Sherman Way to Owensmouth.
+Proceeding west along the Southern Pacific Burbank Branch to the curve onto Van Nuys Boulevard, it ran through Van Nuys to a curve (Sherman Circle) off of Van Nuys Boulevard turning west onto Sherman Way to Owensmouth.
 On Shoup Avenue, named after Pacific Electric president Paul Shoup, the center was used as its end of the line sidings.

 List of major stations

+Rolling stock

+Initial interurban service was provided by 800 class cars.
+Fifteen 700 class units were rebuilt in the late 1930s for improved speeds.
+The last few years of service saw the line operated by 5050 class cars.